Welcome to my new web site dedicated to living fully, here and now.

 Living fully in this context translates to being aware of natural Nondual nature of reality while remaining really present and fully alive and joyful in daily life (jobs, relationships, intimacy, spare time,

-There are various teachings available to aspirants and the Buddhist Tantric teachings and practices (among other paths) executed properly can result in a really happy and peaceful life here on Earth, whereever one lives, today.
+There are various teachings available to aspirants and the Esoteric or Buddhist Tantric teachings and practices (among other paths) executed properly can result in a really happy and peaceful life here on Earth, wherever one lives, today.

-While various spiritual paths promise salvation in some dim future when we will be more pure, holy and compassionate, Buddhist Tantra or Vajrayana offers integration of the ultimate state of consciousness and everyday life, here and now.
-There is no real need to wait or to avoid anything.
+While various spiritual paths promise salvation in some dim future (and on some distant “spiritual” places) when we will be more pure, holy and compassionate, Buddhist Tantra offers integration of the ultimate state of consciousness and everyday life, here and now.
+There is no real need to wait for or to avoid, anything.

 The audacious claim that Buddhist Tantric teachings affirm is that even at this moment right now, the ultimate natural state of awareness (Mahāmudrā or Mahāsaṅdhi) is “present” in each and every one of us.
 There is infinite potential present in all of us, right now, no matter what physical, emotional or mental states we are currently in.
 That, of course, might suggest that fundamentally there really is nothing much to change and maybe that there is no one out there that can save us.